Notre Dame High School, Sheffield

 Notre Dame Catholic High School in Sheffield, South Yorkshire, England, was established in the 1850s by the Sisters of Notre Dame, a religious order.
 It was, for many decades, a fee paying school.
-It currently has 1400 students, with a 1:17.3 Teacher: Student ratio.
+It currently has 1400 students, with a 1:17 teacher-to-student ratio.

 Admissions

 The school has a Catholic ethos and caters for children from all over the city and further afield.
 The school is co-educational, and has students aged 11–18.

 History

 The sisters of Notre Dame set up the school in 1855 in central Sheffield, moving to a site on Cavendish Street in 1862.

 In 1919, the Sisters moved their living quarters from Cavendish Street to Oakbrook House, a Victorian mansion in Ranmoor built in 1860 for Mark Firth, a steel manufacturer who became Lord Mayor of Sheffield and Master Cutler.

 In 1935, another secondary school was built in the grounds of Oakbrook House; in 1948 the two schools amalgamated to form a girls' grammar school, Notre Dame High School for Girls, on two sites.